AdobeDocs/cc-everywhere/docs/customization.md

 #

 ## Locale
 The CC Everywhere SDK lets you customize the locale during initialization.
 The default value is 'en_US'.
+This determines the language setting for users experiencing SDK components.
 | Locale | Description
 | :-- | :--
 | 'en_US' | English